Access OSS by using STS temporary credentials

 stsToken := "yourSecurityToken"

-// Use the NewStaticCredentialsProvider method to specify the AccessKey ID, AccessKey secret and STS Token.
+// Use the NewStaticCredentialsProvider method to directly set the AccessKey ID, AccessKey secret, and STS token.

 provider := credentials.NewStaticCredentialsProvider(accessKeyID, accessKeySecret, stsToken)

-// Load the default configuration of the SDK and specify the credential provider and region.
+// Load the default configuration and set the credential provider and region.

 cfg := oss.LoadDefaultConfig().